United States pledges sustained aid to India to fight COVID crisis | ExBulletin

 He said the United States was providing much needed raw materials to the Indian Serum Institute to enable it to increase production of the AstraZeneca vaccine in that country.

-Besides the United States, countries like Britain and Germany have pledged their support, while the World Health Organization has said it is working on the delivery of 4,000 oxygen concentrators, calling the comes out of India “beyond the heartbreak”.
+Besides the United States, countries like Britain and Germany have pledged their support, while the World Health Organization has said it is working on the delivery of 4,000 oxygen concentrators, calling the situation of India more than heartbreaking.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online